Breaking Down Business Writing and Proposal Writing

 Regardless of the format, the process for creating a business document is consistent:

-(5) Make the necessary corrections – As the final step, the writer should correct all errors (spelling, grammar, or otherwise).
+- Make the necessary corrections – As the final step, the writer should correct all errors (spelling, grammar, or otherwise).
 It’s also important to add missing information, clarify any possible confusion, and perform a final read-through.

 Proposal Writing

-Business Proposals are a critical subset of business, and they have an organization, language, and style all their own.
+Business proposals are a critical subset of business, and they have an organization, language, and style all their own.
 The organization is prescribed by the RFP and must be followed exactly to successfully engage the reviewers.
 Every proposal demands structure… because structure provides clarity, and that’s exactly what you want to give the prospective customer.

-With the right structure, your proposal will not only engage the reviewers but will also motivate them in your favor.
+With the right structure, your business and proposal writing will not only engage the reviewers but will also motivate them in your favor.
 Structure requirements can be as unique as the company to which you are responding.
-Government RFPs can be extremely strict, demanding even a specific font type and size for the response.
-Bottom line: It’s important to record these requirements during the initial review of the RFP so they don’t get lost in the impending flurry of activity.
+Government RFPs can still look good even if they are extremely strict.
+You’ll have to work with any required font type and size for the response.

 Essential Proposal Components

-Cover – Most professional proposals create a full-color cover to positively portray your company from the onset and set the tone for the rest of the format and contents.
+- Cover – Most professional proposals create a full-color cover to portray your company positively from the onset and set the tone for the rest of the format and contents.

-Executive Summary – There is an art to writing the best Executive Summary possible, as it is your opportunity to tell your company’s unique story and include relevant information to the issuing entity.
+- Executive Summary – There is an art to writing the best Executive Summary possible, as it is your opportunity to tell your company’s unique story and include relevant information to the issuing entity.
 The Executive Summary is also an appropriate place to insert color images to capture attention.